 About the President

-Encouraged by his father, he entered Howard University in Washington, D.C.
-He left a year later to travel the south and urge African-Americans to stand up for their rights and register to vote.
+Encouraged by his father, he entered Howard University in 1962, but a year later he left the confines of the university to travel the south and urge African Americans to stand up for their rights and register to vote.
 He also worked as an advocate for justice and human rights.
-Sellers aligned himself with veterans of the civil rights movement - Ruby Doris Smith-Robinson, Fannie Lou Hamer and Esau Jenkins.
-During a march across Mississippi, he formed a special bond with the Rev. Dr. Martin Luther King Jr.
+Sellers aligned himself with veterans of the movement, such as Ruby Doris Smith-Robinson, Fannie Lou Hamer and Esau Jenkins, by joining the student lead non-violent civil rights movement.
+It was during a march across Mississippi that he formed a special bond with the Reverend Dr. Martin Luther King Jr.

-The day that truly changed Sellers' life, though, was Feb.
-8, 1968.
-On that day, the tension of segregation and fury of oppression sparked violence between protesters and state police on the South Carolina State University campus.
-Three young men died and 27 were wounded, one of whom was Sellers.
-It was this type of violence he had worked so hard to prevent.
+February 8, 1968 is a day that will always hold a special place in his heart.
+On that day, the tension of segregation and fury of oppression sparked a violent mêlée on the campus of South Carolina State University between protesters and state policemen.
+When the dust settled from the battle three young men were dead and 27 others were wounded, one of whom was Sellers.
+It was this type of violence that he had worked so hard to prevent.
 The incident later became known as the “Orangeburg Massacre.”

-From there, Sellers completed his bachelor's degree at Shaw University.
-He then earned a master’s degree in education from Harvard University and a doctorate in education from the University of North Carolina, Greensboro.
-As a life-long educator, Sellers has served as a speaker, presenter and panelist at numerous conferences around the country.
+Sellers earned a Bachelor of Arts degree from Shaw University in Raleigh, North Carolina.
+He continued his education by earning a master’s degree in education from Harvard University.
+He later earned a doctorate degree in education from the University of North Carolina, Greensboro.
+As a life-long educator, Sellers has served as speaker, presenter and panelist at numerous conferences around the country.

-His awards and accolades include; 2008 Instructor Emeritus, USC; 2007 Eagle Scout Award, Boy Scouts of America; 2003 Ada B. Thomas, Outstanding Faculty Advisor Award, USC; 2003 Key to the City of Columbia (S.C.)
-Award; 2003 I. DeQuincy Newman Trailblazer Award, USC Chapter of NAACP; 2003 Diamond Award, Office of Multi-cultural Student Affairs, USC.
+His awards and accolades include: 2009 Freedom Flame Award from the National Voting Rights Museum and Institute; 2009 Legacy Award from the United Negro College Fund; 2009 African American Male Image Award from Phi Beta Sigma Fraternity, Inc., of Columbia, SC; 2008 Instructor Emeritus, USC; 2007 Eagle Scout Award, Boy Scouts of America; 2003 Ada B. Thomas, Outstanding Faculty Advisor Award, USC; 2003 Key to the City of Columbia (SC) Award; 2003 I. DeQuincy Newman Trailblazer Award, USC Chapter of NAACP; and 2003 Diamond Award, Office of Multi-cultural Student Affairs, USC.

-Sellers and his wife Gwendolyn and have three children: Dr. Nosizwe A. Sellers, M.D.; The Rev. Cleveland L. Sellers, III (Lumumba); and South Carolina State Rep. Bakari Sellers.
+Sellers has three adult children: Nosizwe ́A. Sellers, M.D., Rev. Cleveland L. Sellers, III (Lumumba) and S.C.
+Rep. Bakari Sellers.